Anas-Hilia/pfa_project/README.md

 -----------

+- We based our project on a Simple Laravel Auth App .
-- Laravel Auth is a Complete Build of Laravel 8 with Email Registration Verification, Social Authentication, User Roles and Permissions, User Profiles, and Admin restricted user management system.
+- Laravel Auth App : is a Complete Build of Laravel 8 with Email Registration Verification, Social Authentication, User Roles and Permissions, User Profiles, and Admin restricted user management system.
 Built on Bootstrap 4.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)